muxinc/upchunk/README.md

 delete upload;
 ```

+### May I use UpChunk from the frontend of my application?
+No, the process will fail and raise an error.

 ## Credit

 The original idea for this came from the awesome [huge uploader](https://github.com/Buzut/huge-uploader) project, which is what you need if you're looking to do multipart form data uploads. 👏